-The performance assessment of Non-Independent Directors Board as a whole and theChairman were evaluated in a separate meeting of Independent Directors.
+The performance assessment of Non-Independent Directors Board as a whole and theChairman were evaluated in separate meetings of Independent Directors.
 The same was alsodiscussed in the meetings of NRC and the Board.
 Performance evaluation of IndependentDirectors was done by the entire Board excluding the Independent Director beingevaluated.

 The Board has adopted policies and procedures for ensuring the orderly and efficientconduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialdisclosures.

-There was no instance of fraud during the year under review which required theStatutory Auditors to report to the Audit Committee and/or Board under Section 143(12)of the Act and the rules made thereunder.
+There were no instances of frauds during the year under review which required theStatutory Auditors to report to the Audit Committee and/or the Board under Section 143(12)of the Act and the rules made thereunder.

-21. Transfer to Investor Education and Protection Fund:
+21. Transfer to Investor Education and Protection Fund

-All Related Party Transactions that were entered during the financial year under reviewwere on an arm's length basis and in the ordinary course of business and is in compliancewith the applicable provisions of the Act and the Listing Regulations.
-Therewere no materially significant Related Party Transactions made by the Company during the year thatrequired shareholders' approval under Regulation 23 of the Listing Regulations.
+All Related Party Transactions that were entered during the Financial Year underreview were on an arm's length basis in the ordinary course of business and are incompliance with the applicable provisions of the Act and the Listing Regulations.
+Therewere no materially significant Related Party Transactions made by the Company during theyear that required shareholders' approval under Regulation 23 of the Listing Regulations.

-None of the transactions entered with related parties falls under the scope of Section188(1) of the Act.
-Details of transactions with related parties as required under Section134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules 2014 areprovided in Annexure - B in Form AOC - 2 and forms part of this Report.
+None of the transactions entered with Related Parties fall under the scope of Section188(1) of the Act.
+Details of transactions with Related Parties as required under Section134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules 2014 are givenin Annexure - B in Form AOC - 2 and forms part of this Report.

-24. Corporate Governance & Management Discussion & Analysis Report
+23. Corporate Governance and Management Discussion & Analysis Report